-Here is what you can do when Bluetooth is not working
+Here is what you can do when you are having Bluetooth issues on your Mac

 Please try each step until your issue is resolved.
 After each step, check to see if Bluetooth is working.